A Quick Introduction to Pd-Lua

 Return to the patch, click the reload message, and finally reenter the frequency value, so that the waveform gets updated:

 The method sketched out in the preceding subsection works well enough for simple patches.
 However, having to manually wire up the reload message to one object of each class that you're editing is still quite cumbersome.
 In a big patch, which is being changed all the time, this quickly becomes unwieldy.
 Wouldn't it be nice if we could equip each object with a special receiver, so that we can just click a message somewhere in the patch to reload a given class, or even all Pd-Lua objects at once?
-And maybe even do that remotely from the editor, using the pdsend program?
+Or even send that message via the pdsend program, e.g., from the text editor in which you edit the Lua source of your object?

-When clicked, this just reloads all Pd-Lua objects in the patch, provided they have been set up with pdx.reload.
+When clicked, this just reloads all Pd-Lua objects in the patch.
 You can also specify the class to be reloaded (the receiver matches this against each object's class name):

 Or maybe name several classes, like so:

 You get the idea.
 Getting set up for remote control via pdsend isn't much harder.
-E.g., let's say that we use UDP port 4711 on localhost for communicating with Pd, then you just need to connect netreceive 4711 1 to the ; pdluax reload message in a suitable way, e.g.:
+E.g., let's say that we use UDP port 4711 on localhost for communicating with Pd, then you just need to connect netreceive 4711 1 to the pdluax receiver in a suitable way.
+Let's use the luatab.pd_lua object from the previous subsection as an example.
+You can remove the in_1_reload handler from that script -- it's no longer needed, as pdx.lua now dispatches the reload messages for us.
+Here's how the revised patch looks like:

-NOTE: To use these facilities in your own patches, you'll have to copy pdx.lua and pd-remote.pd to your project directory or some other place where Pd finds them.
 The pd-remote.el file can be installed in your Emacs site-lisp directory if needed.
+However, the easiest way to install it is from MELPA, a large repository of Emacs packages.
 Please also check the pd-remote repository on GitHub for the latest pd-remote version and further details.
-This also includes a pointer to a Visual Studio Code extension written by Baris Altun which can be used as a replacement for pd-remote.el if you're not familiar with Emacs, or just prefer to use VS Code as an editor.
+This also includes a pointer to a Visual Studio Code extension written by Baris Altun which can be used as a replacement for pd-remote.el if you prefer VS Code for editing.

 And here's a little gif showing the above patch in action.
 You may want to watch this in Typora or your favorite web browser to make the animation work.

-So there you have it: three (or rather four) different ways to live-code with Pd-Lua.
-Choose whatever best fits your purpose and is the most convenient for you.
+So there you have it: Not one, not two, but three different ways to live-code with Pd-Lua (or four, if you count in the pdlua object). pdx.lua certainly is the most advanced and user-friendly solution among these, but you can choose whatever best fits your purpose and is the most convenient for you.

 Conclusion